AllKind/ipset_list/README.md

 Features:
 ==========

-- Calculate sum of set members (and match on that count).
+- Calculate sum of set members (since ipset v6.25 using built in values) and match on that count.
 - List only members of a specified set.
 - Choose a delimiter character for separating members.
 - Show only sets containing a specific (glob matching) header.